3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/Extra_Advanced_C.md

 ```

-**`inline`** : functions defined with this keyword would expand to their definition within the code when they are called.
+**`inline`** : Functions defined with this keyword would expand to their definition within the code when they are called.

 > ### What's good about inline functions?
 > Inline functions expand their definition where called.
-This may help save cpu memory resources and time.
+This may help save CPU memory resources and time.

 > Inline functions are cool, but if you inline a *huge* function it could increase code size unnecessarily.
 So usually we only use this keyword on small and light functions.